 Now that the SAML Panel is available, a user with the Administrator Role can log in and see it.

-They Admin will go to Settings > SAML Single Sign On Settings in the left hand panel
+The Admin will go to Settings > Site Properties and then SAML Single Sign On Settings in the left hand panel

 Use SAML SSO – This should be checked if the organization would like their users to log in using SAML SSO.
 Important - While testing it is recommended you also check 'Allow traditional Log In' to avoid locking users out during configuration.

-Allow Traditional Log In – This determines whether the user can log into the RLMS with their RLMS credentials should their SSO credentials fail.
+Allow Traditional Log In – This determines whether the user can log into the Relias Platform with their log in credentials should their SSO credentials fail.
 When this is checked, the user can bypass SSO and use the traditional login.

 Hosted Metadata File / Upload Metadata File – The Identity Provider has two options:

-- Hosted Metadata File – The Identity Provider will publish their Metadata XML file on their server, and provide a link for the RLMS Consumer Service to access the file.
+- Hosted Metadata File – The Identity Provider will publish their Metadata XML file on their server, and provide a link for the Relias Consumer Service to access the file.

-- Upload Metadata File – The Identity Provider may upload their Metadata XML file directly into the RLMS for the Consumer Service to look up the values locally.
+- Upload Metadata File – The Identity Provider may upload their Metadata XML file directly into the Relias Platform for the Consumer Service to look up the values locally.